-P-Jumpstart to Engineering Course #4252

-Grades: 9-12

-Length: Year (10 credits)

-Prerequisite: Algebra 1 and/or Design Draftin enrollment highly recommende
+P-Jumpstart to Engineering Course #4252 Grades: 9-12 Length: Year (10 credits) Prerequisite: Algebra 1 and/or Design Drafting (or concurrent enrollment highly recommended)

-Graduation: Elective credit u)
+Graduation: Elective credit

 College Prep: Elective (g) credit

-This is an introduc tory class designed to provide stude ents with a hands-on

 This is an introductory class designed to provide students with a hands-on approach to exploring the connections and relevance of science, engineering, and technology in science.
 The main component to the class is the design, construction, and analysis of several long term projects using computers as part of the design process.
 Students will be introduced to structural, mechanical, aerospace and robotic engineering.